weewx/weewx/docs/usersguide/weewx-config-file/stdrestful-config.md

 #### post_interval

 The interval in seconds between posts.
 Because CWOP is heavily used, the operators discourage very frequent posts.
 Every 5 minutes (300 seconds) is fine, but they prefer every 10 minutes (600 s) or even longer.
 Setting this value to zero will cause every archive record to be posted.
 Optional.
-Default is 600 seconds.
+Default is `600`.

 #### stale

-How old a record can be before it will not be used for a catch up.
+How old a record can be in seconds before it will not be used for a catch up.
 CWOP does not use the timestamp on a posted record.
 Instead, they use the wall clock time that it came in.
 This means that if your station is off the air for a long period of time, then when WeeWX attempts a catch up, old data could be interpreted as the current conditions.
 Optional.
-Default is 600 seconds.
+Default is `600`.

 #### server_list

 A comma-delimited list of the servers that should be tried for uploading data.
 Optional.
-Default is: cwop.aprs.net:14580, cwop.aprs.net:23
+Default is: `cwop.aprs.net:14580, cwop.aprs.net:23`

 #### log_success